A3onn/mapptth/README.md

 #### Graph

-_GraphViz support must be enabled to use these parameters._
+_MapPTTH must be compiled with GraphViz support._

 | Name | Argument |
 | --- | --- |